On the minimal spectral radii of skew-reciprocal integer matrices: Skew-reciprocity and minimal spectral radii

 \begin{prop} Let~$g\ge1$ odd.
 Among all skew-reciprocal nonegative irreducible matrices~$A\in\mathrm{GL}_{2g}(\mathbb{Z})$, the minimal spectral radius~$>1$ is realised by the largest root~$\lambda_{2g}$ of the polynomial~$t^{2g}-t^{g}-1$. \end{prop}

 \begin{proof} Let~$A\in\mathrm{GL}_{2g}(\mathbb{Z})$ be a nonnegative skew-reciprocal matrix.
 Then its square~$A^2$ is a reciprocal matrix.
 In particular, by McMullen's result on minimal normalised spectral radii for nonnegative reciprocal matrices~\cite{McM} we know that its normalised spectral radius must be at least~$\varphi^4$.
 Therefore, the normalised spectral radius of~$A$ must be at least~$\varphi^2$, which incidentally equals~$(\lambda_{2g})^{2g}$.
 In order to finish the proof, it therefore suffices to realise the polynomial~$t^{2g}-t^{g}-1$ as the characteristic polynomial of a nonnegative irreducible matrix in~$\mathrm{GL}_{2g}(\mathbb{Z})$.
-This is straightforward, as it can be achieved by a standard companion matrix. \end{proof}
+This is straightforward, as it can be achieved by a standard companion matrix, see (2) in Example~\ref{example} for the case~$g=3$. \end{proof}

 \begin{remark}\emph{ It actually follows from McMullen's classification that the polynomial~$t^{2g}-t^{g}-1$ is the unique characteristic polynomial that can appear for a matrix that minimises the spectral radius.
-Indeed, only the graph~$A_2$ can appear as curve graph, with clique polynomial~$1-t^a-t^b$.
+Indeed, only the graph~$2A_1$ can appear as curve graph, with clique polynomial~$1-t^a-t^b$.
 For this polynomial to be skew-reciprocal we must either have~$a=2g$ and~$b=g$ or~$b=2g$ and~$a=g$.
 Both cases yield our candidate polynomial.} \end{remark}